yichenCY/Stock-Price-Prediction-and-Back-Testing-/README.md

 LSTMs are more complex and capable of capturing longer-term dependencies, while GRUs offer a simpler architecture with potentially lower computational requirements.
 The choice between them depends on the specific task, available computational resources, and the trade-off between model complexity and performance.

-In this project,  I use the previous 7 days' data to predict the next day data.
+In this project,  I use the previous 7 days' data to predict the next day's data.

+# Result: #

+The RMSE loss from the LSTM model is 0.028 which has a remarkable 72% improvement in accuracy, compared to 0.10052452620729452 losses through ARIMA.

+# Backtesting #
+To further enhance this project, Two Backtesting algorithms are tested to find the optimal strategies with max return and determine the number of buying and selling stocks for each day.
+1. Backtesting algo one: Double EMA + Bollinger band
+2. Backtesting algo two: A Triple EMA + Stochastic RSI(%K line and %D line ) + ATR Trading Strategy

+# Result: #
+Results show that algo two gain 47 times more return than algo one